Online Optimization in Dynamic Environments: Proofs

 Let $\alpha_*$ to be the dynamical parameter in our candidate covering set, $\mathcal{A}_N$ which minimizes the cumulative loss, $\alpha^*$ as the dynamical parameter in the entire space, $\mathcal{A}$ which minimizes total loss, and $\tilde{\alpha}$ to be the parameter in $\mathcal{A}_N$ closest to $\alpha^*$.
 Formally, we use the following definitions:

 We decompose the regret in the following way:

-To bound $T_6$ we use the bounds of \cite{CesLug06} for the Exponentially Weighted Average Forecaster.
+To bound $T_6$ we use the bounds of \cite[Corr 2.2]{CesLug06} for the Exponentially Weighted Average Forecaster, which requires $\eta_r=\sqrt{\frac{2 \log N}{T}}$.
 Similarly to the proof of Theorem \ref{thm:dfs}, the bound needs to be adjusted to account for the fact that our loss function, instead of being bounded by $[0,1]$ instead has arbitrary bounds $[\ell_{\min},\ell_{\max}]$.
-Because, $\ell_t$ is a convex function defined on a closed, convex set, these bounds are finite, and incorporating them into the proof of \cite{CesLug06} is not difficult, yielding
+Because, $\ell_t$ is a convex function with a Lipschitz gradient defined on a bounded, closed, convex set, these bounds are finite, and incorporating them into the proof of \cite{CesLug06} is not difficult, yielding

 The term $T_7$ is upper bounded by $0$ by the definitions of $\alpha_*$ and $\tilde{\alpha}$.
 Finally, the bound on $T_8$ is just the DMD regret bound (Theorem \ref{thm:main}) with respect to $\tilde{\alpha}$: